Anuvooda/servlet-task-manager/README.md

 Ensure you have the necessary configurations for JSP.
 Run the project:

-Start the Tomcat server and navigate to http://localhost:8080/To_Do_List in your web browser.
-Usage
 Open the application:

 Navigate to the application's URL on your local server.